JohnSnowLabs/spark-nlp/README.md

 Spark NLP *2.2.0* has been built on top of Apache Spark 2.4.3

-Note that pre-build Spark NLP is not retrocompatible with older Spark 2.x.x, so models and environments might not work.

-If you are still stuck on Spark 2.x.x, you should re-build the library yourself with the desired Apache Spark version.
-Feel free to use [this assembly jar](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/spark-2.3.2-nlp-assembly-1.8.0.jar) for such version.
-For OCR module, [this](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/public/spark-2.3.2-nlp-ocr-assembly-1.8.0.jar) is for spark `2.3.x`.

 | Spark NLP   |   Spark 2.3.x         | Spark 2.4    |
 |-------------|-------------------------------------|--------------|
 | 2.x.x       |YES                                   |YES           |